 Our mission at ForexBrokers.com is to provide thorough and unbiased reviews of global forex brokers.

-For the ForexBrokers.com 2018 Review published in April 2018, a total of 6,020 data points were collected over seven months, and over 83,000 words of research were published.
-43 brokers from across the globe were assessed.
+For the ForexBrokers.com 2019 Review published in February 2019, a total of 2,268 data points were collected over six months, and over 60,000 words of research were published.
+28 brokers from across the globe were assessed.

-Like our sister site, StockBrokers.com, this rigorous data validation process yields an error rate of less than 1% each year, providing site visitors quality data they can trust.
-As a symbol of our focus on quality data, we display the same Verified Quality Data seal as StockBrokers.com, which debuted the seal in 2016.
+Like our sister site, StockBrokers.com, our rigorous data validation process yields an error rate of less than 1% each year, providing site visitors quality data they can trust.
+As a symbol of our focus on quality data, we display the same Verified Quality Data seal as StockBrokers.com.

 All testing is conducted on the devices listed below.
 Mobile device testing is conducted using an 802.11n wireless WiFi connection; 4G connections are used when WiFi is not available.
 Unless noted, all websites and web-based platforms are tested using the latest version of the Google Chrome browser.